apache/jena-site/source/documentation/tdb/tdb-xloader.md

 `FILE` is any RDF syntax supported by Jena.
 Syntax is determined by the file extension and can include an addtional ".gz" or ".bz2" for compressed files.

+`tdb2.xloader` also supports argument `--threads` to set the number of threads to use with `sort(1)`.
+The default is 2.
+The recommendation for an initial setting is to set it to the number of cores (not hardware threads) minus 1.
+This is sensitive to the hardware environment.
+Experimentation may show a different, better setting.

 ### Advice